 Many restaurants are proud to honor veterans this year.
 Vets receive a free meal at Applebee’s, BJ’s Restaurant, California Pizza Kitchen, Chili’s, Golden Corral, and many more.
 This list has more free meals!

 In addition to free meals, veterans and their families can also find discounts at a variety of retail stores, including:

 This Veterans Day, take the time to celebrate yourself if you’re a service member or the veterans in your life.
-These discounts and celebrations are just a small token of our gratitude for the service of our veteran military members.
+These discounts and celebrations are just a small token of our gratitude for our veteran military members' service.
 From Lincoln Military, happy Veterans Day!